Masahiko Kondō: 1980–1987: Early recording career

 Kondō was born in Yokohama.
 Working for the agency Johnny & Associates, Kondō was signed to the record label RVC.
 His debut single "Sneaker Blues" debuted at number-one on the Oricon weekly single charts in December 1980.
-With the single he became the first artist to have a debut single to go straight in at number one on Oricon at release.
+With the single, he became the first artist to have a debut single to go straight in at number one on Oricon at release.
 As of 2008, he is the only solo male singer to have a debut single to debut at number one in his teens in Oricon history.
 The single topped the Oricon charts for five consecutive weeks, and eventually sold over one million copies.

-On March 5, 1981, Kondō released his first studio album Thank Ai You.
-He wrote the lyrics of the songs "Gloria" and "Just A Dance" for the album.
+On March 5, 1981, Kondō released his first studio album, Thank Ai You.
+He wrote the lyrics for the songs "Gloria" and "Just A Dance" for the album.
 Thank Ai You topped the Oricon weekly charts making him the youngest solo male singer to have the debut album to reach number one on the charts at the age of 16 years 8 months.
 In 1982, he scored another hit called Passion Hot Wind Blown Away which topped the Oricon weekly charts for two weeks (1/25/1982 - 2/1/1982).

-In 1985 Kondō moved from RVC to CBS Sony (now Sony Music Entertainment Japan).
+In 1985, Kondō moved from RVC to CBS Sony (now Sony Music Entertainment Japan).
 On December 31, 1987, his song "Orokamono" won the grand prix award at the 29th Japan Record Awards.